-She previously studied at the University of Oxford where she completed a BA in Biological Sciences.
-During this time she undertook her undergraduate research project within the research group of Prof. Martin Maiden, working on the application of ribosomal multilocus sequence typing for Staphylococcus aureus.
+She previously studied at the University of Oxford where she completed her D.Phil. funded by an NDM Prize Studentship and before that a BA in Biological Sciences.
+She undertook her undergraduate research project within the research group of Prof. Martin Maiden, working on the application of ribosomal multilocus sequence typing for Staphylococcus aureus.

 Bernadette trained as a medical doctor at the University of Melbourne, Australia, completing her MBBS(Hons) as well as a BA (literary studies).
 She continued her clinical training in the UK, and is undertaking specialist training in Infectious Diseases.